HermanPeeren/dci-lab/hp-experiments/README.md

 I just call this:
 contextual encapsulation
 ------------------------
-Which describes what I am doing.
 Maybe as label even more clear than "Data-Context-Interaction".
 I use an instantiation of a Role, in which a concrete RolePlayer is injected.
 In the official DCI this is called a "wrapper" and seen as wrong, as it would lead to "object schizophrenia".
 However, in my implementation of the Dijkstra algorithm with a context, seen as an "oracle", I didn't experience that schizophrenic problem...

 See (recurring) discussions about this on the DCI-mailinglist, a.o: